emmideric/alx-system_engineering-devops/README.md

-Script that prints a number with two decimal places
+Script that prints all possible combinations of two letters, except 00